costateixeira/documentation/index.md

+---
+nav_order: 1
+title: Home
+# the title of the page doesn't need to be the same as the file name
+# file name will be used as url, title will be used in menu and page title
+---

-# Welcome to the documentation hub
+## Welcome to the documentation hub

 A simple, ready-to-use template for adding documentation using github pages.